-Having reached the high-water five-year mark, in the meantime setting standards for plain deliciousness in Lake Placid, Mr. Loomis and Ms. Konkoski are less certain about Liquids and Solids’s future than it’s present.
+Having reached the high-water five-year mark, in the meantime setting standards for plain deliciousness in Lake Placid, Tim and Keegan are less certain about Liquids and Solids’s future than its present.
 Their lease expires in 2017 and they have talked about downsizing.

 “When we talk about leaving, the lease, not the area, I get a pit in my stomach,” said Keegan.

-Whatever the future bodes for the making or unmaking of Liquids and Solids, Mr. Loomis and Ms. Konkoski, who remain good friends as well as business partners, will be a part of that future, which is not any more uncertain than the present.
+Whatever the future bodes for the making or unmaking of Liquids and Solids, Tim Loomis and Keegan Konkoski, who remain good friends as well as business partners, will be a part of that future, which is not any more uncertain than the present.

 “We get to do amazing things because we want to do them.
 Nothing is set in stone.
 It might be a different story,” said Keegan.

-From the Foot Rest Café to the Wawbeek Great Camp to Liquids and Solids, food and drink never change until they do.
+From the Foot Rest Café to the Wawbeek Great Camp to Liquids and Solids, on foot bike car, white legs and all, food and drink never change until they do.